How do you feel about nofollow backlinks?

 You can also do the following steps when you want to check if a link is dofollow or nofollow.

 Right click the link -> Inspect -> Look inside the <a> and </a> if there is a rel=”nofollow” attribute.

 Good and bad nofollow backlinks

 - Links on sites in your niche.
 When people use your website as a reference for their articles in the same niche they can sometimes use the rel=”nofollow” attribute.
-However even if they dont give you that sweet link juice they will let google know that they used your article for their content.
-Google will eventually rewards you for being a good resource for information in your niche.
+However, even if they don’t give you that sweet link juice they will let google know that they used your article for their content.
+Google will eventually reward you for being a good resource for information in your niche.
 Good information about something equals good rankings!

-So now it’s time to make sure you use nofollow links in the absolute most favorable way.
+So now it’s time to make sure you use nofollow links in the absolute most favourable way.

 Nofollow attribute for external links

 Some webmasters like to use the nofollow attribute on their external links.